mathspp/mathspp/pages/02.blog/all-functions-return-something/item.md

 None
 ```

-If `print` or `append` didn't return a thing, we wouldn't be able to assign their calls to variables.
+If `print` or `append` didn't return a thing, we wouldn't be able to assign the results of calling them to variables.
 But we can.
 And we can print those values.
 So, we know that those functions always return something.